-The downside is the potential for the adverse effects of contango; because products that focus on front month futures must roll holdings on a monthly basis, they are vulnerable to more frequent return erosion resulting from an upward-sloping futures curve.
+The downside is the potential adverse effects of contango; because products that focus on front-month futures must roll holdings on a monthly basis, they are vulnerable to more frequent return erosion resulting from an upward-sloping futures curve.
 ETPs that spread exposure across 12 months of futures contracts, on the other hand, may not experience the same degree of return erosion since only a fraction of the portfolio changes each month.
-In return for that benefit, these products might not exhibit quite the same correlation to spot prices [see also.
+In return for that benefit, these products might not exhibit quite the same correlation to spot prices.

-Finally, there are a growing number of ETPs that don't stick to a predetermined roll strategy, instead examining observable market prices to determine which contracts are optimal for minimizing the adverse impact of contango or maximizing the benefit of backwardation [see also Should You Buy Gold Before QE3 is Announced?].
+Finally, there are a growing number of ETPs that don’t stick to a pre-determined roll strategy.
+Rather, they examine observable market prices to determine which contracts are optimal for minimizing the adverse impact of contango or maximizing the benefit of backwardation.

-A large part of the appeal of investing in commodities is related to inflation; this asset class is generally assumed to be an effective way to protect investor portfolios from the adverse impact of inflation.
+A large part of the appeal of investing in commodities is protection against inflation; this asset class is generally assumed to be an effective way to protect investor portfolios from its adverse impact.
 Because inflation by definition means an increase in prices, this can obviously be a boost to natural resource prices.
-Rising prices for energy, metals, and agriculture results in a higher CPI.
+Rising prices for energy, metals, and agriculture results in a higher consumer price index (CPI).
 While inflation is generally bad for fixed income and can have an adverse impact on stock prices as well, the conventional wisdom is that this phenomenon is a big positive for positions in commodities [see also Invest Like Jim Rogers With These Three Agriculture Stocks].

 It is important to understand, however, that not all individual commodities are equally effective as inflation hedges.
-Some exhibit a very strong correlation with indications of rising prices such as the consumer price index (CPI), while others are not nearly as effective.
-That means that for investors concerned primarily with protecting their portfolios from the ravages of inflation, picking the right commodity (or commodities) is a key consideration.
+Some exhibit a very strong correlation with indications of rising prices, such as the CPI, while others are not nearly as effective.
+That means that for investors primarily concerned with protecting their portfolios from the ravages of inflation, picking the right commodity (or commodities) is extremely important.

 A detailed study on the effectiveness of various commodities presents some interesting conclusions; this piece is certainly a key resource for those looking to use commodities as an inflation hedge.